dkfailor/PhoneRecovery/README.md

 Notes on my work with cell phone recovery and forensics.

 # Android Phones
-(Please see the file in this repo that describes the important detailed steps required).
+(Please see the "ActualStepsAndroid" file in this repo that describes the important detailed steps required).

 ## LG Prepaid LML212VL Android phone
 My cell phone died and fortunately I had an identical one which was previously